jonaskahn/nomad-consul-vaul-in-production/nomad-consul-client.md

 ## Importance note

-Be aware that **a nomad client need to connect only consul client**.
-If you connect 2 nomad client to same consul client.
-This still seem run well util you deploy a service from Nomad, very unstable by my experience
+Be aware that **a nomad client needs to connect only consul client**.
+If you connect 2 nomad clients to the same consul client.
+This still seems run well until you deploy a service from Nomad, very unstable in my experience

 ## Setup [Name: node-client-1 <-> IP: 10.238.22.209]